Mons pubis: Society and culture

-In some circumstances, the mons pubis is subjected to aesthetic ideals beyond hair removal.
-Correspondingly, plastic surgery is offered, which alters the shape of the mons to a desired ideal.
-Desired ideals may be influenced by personal preferences, current cultural norms, or societal pressures.

 Permanent forms of decoration to enhance the aesthetic appeal of this area are hanabira (the application of cosmetic scars) or piercings such as the Christina piercing or the Nefertiti piercing.
 Vajazzling refers to the non-permanent decoration of the mons pubis with crystal ornaments.
 Genital tattooing is also common in this area using traditional ink as well as temporary henna designs or mehndi.

-Although it is usually illegal to expose the mons pubis in public, there are some garments that expose it.
+Although it is usually illegal to expose the genitals in public, there are some garments that expose the mons pubis.
 For example, in 1985, four weeks before his death, Rudi Gernreich unveiled the pubikini, a topless bathing suit that exposed the wearer's mons pubis and pubic hair.
 It was a thin, V-shaped, thong-style bottom that in the front featured a tiny strip of fabric.
 The pubikini was described as a pièce de résistance totally freeing the human body.